 She has had a long term interest in consequences of cancer treatments.
 Her activity in this area includes chairing the Maher Committee for the Department of Health in 1995, leading the UK National Audit of Late Effects Pelvic Radiotherapy for the RCR in 2000 and most recently chairing the National Cancer Survivorship Initiative Consequences of Cancer treatments committee since 2008.
 She has written more than 100 published articles and is a National Clinical Advisor for Aftercare and Survivorship for NHS Improvement.

 Jessica is responsible for the strategic development of Macmillan's services and for championing improvement in the quality cancer services across the UK.
-She is also Professor of Cancer and Palliative Care and Dean of the Faculty of Health Sciences at the University of Southampton.
+She is Dean of the Faculty of Health Sciences and Professor of Cancer and Palliative Care at the University of Southampton.

 Her first professorial appointment was in 1996 as the first professor of cancer nursing in Europe at the Institute of Cancer Research in London.
-She is visiting Adjunct Professor at the Karolinska Institute in Stockholm and a member of the England Department of Health Lung Cancer Advisory Group.
 She has written over 80 papers for academic journals, three books and numerous chapters for edited texts.

 She has a Bsc in Nursing at Chelsea College, London University, a PhD from King's College, London.
 She trained as a cancer nurse at the Royal Marsden Hospital, London in 1984-5.
 She is most well known for developing a new approach to managing the symptom of breathlessness in advanced lung cancer.